Applied and Technical Studiesufv.ca/trades

 Students must complete at least 15 credits at UFV.
 The internship course must be completed at UFV.
 PLAR may be considered on a case-by-case basis, but courses transferred from elsewhere or waived through PLAR do not count toward the residency requirement.

-Students must apply for graduation by completing a Graduation Request form available at ufv.ca/admissions/forms.
+Students must apply for graduation by completing a Graduation Request form available at ufv.ca/registrar/forms.
 We recommend this be done at the beginning of the final semester.

 Students must complete the program within three years.